swaneekazoo/website/_posts/2024-02-24-how-to-get-off.md

 ### Facebook Messenger

 Get rid of it.
 Unlike most other instant messaging apps, Messenger contains its own web browser, so even if you've removed your phone's browser, you can open any link simply by sending it to yourself and clicking on it.
-No joke.
-Try it yourself.